Lawyer sues FG over refusal to confirm Onnoghen as CJN - Nigeria Today

 Lawyer sues FG over refusal to confirm Onnoghen as CJN

-A Lagos based legal practitioner, Chief Malcolm Omirhobo has dragged President Muhammadu Buhari before Abuja Federal High Court over his refusal to appoint Justice Walter Nkanu Onnoghen as the Chairman of the National Judicial Council.
-Omirhobo said he is suing for himself and on behalf of the generality of Nigerians.
-Joined as co-defendants in the […]
+Lagos—A Lagos based legal practitioner Chief Malcolm Omirhobo has dragged President Muhammadu Buhari before Abuja Federal High Court over his refusal to appoint Justice Walter Nkanu Onnoghen as the Chairman of the National Judicial Council.

+Omirhobo is suing for himself and on behalf of the generality of Nigerians.

+Joined as co- defendants in the suit are: The Attorney General of the Federal Republic of Nigeria, The Federal Judicial Service Commission, Hon.
+Justice Walter Nkanu Onnoghen, CFR the Chairman of the National Judicial Council and the National Judicial Council.

 Follow us on twitter @NigeriaTodayNG